Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 that I was able to find.

 Snug in the 3.3V LDO a bit more to give more space on the side.

+## 2025-08-03

+Add a directional coupler and power measurement chips (ADL5501AK) to feed into the ADCs (Forward power to pin 74 AD1IN[3] and reverse to pin 73 AS1IN[2]) and an enable for those parts into pin 124 N2HET1[12].
+Pin 124 is pulled down by default, so the chips will be disabled at reset.
+The direction coupler is 4mm long with .1524mm traces .127mm apart.
+At full power out (+33dBm) this will result in about -7dBm of power from the coupler.
+This was simulated with a transmission line in qucs.
+The voltage for that can be calculated from the chip manual.